Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

 -   /towny
     -   - Shows basic towny commands.
     -   ? - Shows more towny commands.
+    -   farmblocks - Shows the blocks usable in farm plots.
+    -   itemuse - Shows the items in the item_use_ids list.
     -   map - Shows the towny map.
+    -   plotclearblocks - Shows the blocks deleted using `/plot clear`
     -   prices - Shows taxes/costs associated with running a town.
+    -   switches - Shows the blocks in the switch_ids list.
     -   time - Shows time until next new-day (tax/upkeep collection.)
     -   top
         -   residents {all/town/nation} - Shows top residents.